-&lt;sup>67 See Greater Manchester's HS2 and Northern Powerhouse Rail Growth Strategy: "The Stops Are Just The Start" at HS2 NPR Growth Strategy
+67 See Greater Manchester's HS2 and Northern Powerhouse Rail Growth Strategy: "The Stops Are Just The Start" at HS2 NPR Growth Strategy

-- 6.7 Despite these strengths, for two decades, Greater Manchester's productivity has consistently remained at 90% of the UK level and in recent years the balance of employment has shifted towards lower productivity sectors and activities, as has been the case for the UK as a whole.
+- assets enable Greater Manchester to act as an international gateway for the North and the UK, providing access to global markets and supply chains. - 6.7 Despite these strengths, for two decades, Greater Manchester's productivity has consistently remained at 90% of the UK level and in recent years the balance of employment has shifted towards lower productivity sectors and activities, as has been the case for the UK as a whole.
 The share of low productivity sectors in GM those with lower than £30,000 GVA per worker, at 2013 prices increased from 37.7% in 2005 to 41.8% in 2015.
 Wages have fallen by 6.6% in real terms between 2006 and 2016: the average worker in Greater Manchester still earns 81p an hour less in real terms than in 2006.
 The gross median annual wage for full time workers living in Greater Manchester was £26,800 in 2018, compared to £29,570 in the UK as a whole; and the gap in wages between GM and the national average has widened over the decade.
-This reflects the uneven economic geography of the UK and the dominance of London and the South East. - 6.8 There are also significant economic disparities within our plan area, and baseline forecasts suggest that these could increase without intervention.
+This reflects the uneven economic geography of the UK and the dominance of London and the South East. - baseline forecasts suggest that these could increase without intervention.
 For example, Manchester is forecast 74,600 additional jobs between 2018-38 with the central and southern districts forecast to add a further 60,000 jobs of which almost 47,000 are forecast to be in Salford and Trafford.
 Collectively they have the highest concentration of key assets and major growth areas in the sub-region.
 In contrast, the rest of Greater Manchester is only forecast to collectively add 10,800 net jobs with some districts (Oldham and Tameside) seeing a small decrease in total employment.
-Full-time jobs in the central and southern areas on average pay significantly more than full-time roles in the other districts which in turn also impacts commuting patterns and transport infrastructure congestion. - 6.9 These problems have also been exacerbated by the adverse impacts of austerity and economic shocks, such as Brexit and Covid-19, on growth and reform.
+Full-time jobs in the central and southern areas on average pay significantly more than full-time roles in the other districts68 which in turn also impacts commuting patterns and transport infrastructure congestion. - 6.9 These problems have also been exacerbated by the adverse impacts of austerity and economic shocks, such as Brexit and Covid-19, on growth and reform.
 Furthermore, like in other places, employment and output growth since the recession have been characterised by low productivity growth and increasing share of jobs in lower value sectors with comparatively low paid, less secure employment.
-We are also not fully realising the possibilities of its key assets, for example the outstanding research base has much greater potential to support business activity and growth.
+69 We are also not fully realising the possibilities of its key assets, for example the outstanding research base has much greater potential to support business activity and growth.
 Further improvements in transport connections and skills development are required to ensure that everyone can contribute to and share in the benefits of economic activity, helping to deliver genuinely inclusive growth.

-&lt;sup>68 ONS: Annual Survey of Hours and Earnings 2018, accessed via nomis November 2018
+68 ONS: Annual Survey of Hours and Earnings 2018, accessed via nomis November 2018